OlivierBlanvillain/monadic-html/monadic-rx/shared/src/main/scala/mhtml/Optimizer.md

 ### Composition

-It's interesting to think how this shareability properties compose.
+It's interesting to consider how these shareability properties compose.
-If an `Rx` is only composed of always shareable parts it is itself always shareable, while containing any never shareable component makes the entire Rx non shareable.
+If an `Rx` is only composed of always shareable parts it is itself always shareable, while containing any never shareable component makes the entire Rx never-shareable.
 For this later case, simply consider `someRx.foldp(0)(_ + _).map(x => x)`; this is an identity map appended to the end, so nothing changes from the `foldp` example above: it is still never-shareable.
 This implies that, when possible, using `foldp` should be delayed as late as possible